NVIDIA/spark-rapids-benchmarks/nds/README.md

 optional arguments:
-  -h, --help            show this help message and exit --output_prefix OUTPUT_PREFIX
+  -h, --help            show this help message and exit --input_format {parquet,orc,avro,csv,json}
+                        type for input data source, e.g. parquet, orc, json, csv.
+Certain types are not fully supported by GPU reading, please refer to https://github.com/NVIDIA/spark-rapids/blob/branch-22.08/docs/compatibility.md for more details.
+  --output_prefix OUTPUT_PREFIX
                         text to prepend to every output file (e.g., "hdfs:///ds-parquet") --output_format OUTPUT_FORMAT
                         type of query output --property_file PROPERTY_FILE
                         property file for Spark configuration.
+  --floats              When loading Text files like json and csv, schemas are required to determine if certain parts of the data are read as decimal type or not.
+If specified, float data will be used.

 ```